Great Dane: Dog Breed Profile and Information

 Care

-Great Danes are characterized by their short, thick coat that generally requires routine grooming as well as weekly brushing.
+Great Danes are characterized by their short, thick coat that generally requires routine grooming and weekly brushing.

 They are heavy shedders, especially during the spring and fall.
 This is a breed that requires bathing at least once a month.

 Great Danes with flight eats require routine cleaning and ear checks.
-While some owners would rather surgically the ears of their Danes, this practice has grown to be less frequent and has been banned in some countries.
+While some owners would rather surgically the ears of their Danes, this practice has become less frequent and banned in some countries.

 Your dog’s nails should be trimmed every couple of weeks to help maintain them and keep them from tearing and splitting.

-Good oral hygiene should also be maintained to help keep your dog’s teeth healthy.
+Good oral hygiene should also help keep your dog’s teeth healthy.
 Brushing your Dane’s teeth a few times per week would help to prevent gum infections.

 Proper socialization and training are vital for your dog.
 It would be difficult to manage this large-sized dog if not appropriately trained.